-During the publish process, views can be assigned to one or more security roles for one or more legal entities.
-Therefore, any user who has access to a legal entity and who is assigned to one of those roles can access and use the views, although they can't edit them.
-System admins have access to the Publish action in the view selector drop-down menu.
+During the publishing process, views can be assigned to one or more security roles for one or more legal entities.
+Therefore, any user who has access to a legal entity and is assigned to one of those roles can access and use the views.
+However, the user can't edit the views.
+By default, system admins have access to the Publish action in the view selector drop-down menu.
 However, other trusted users in your organization can also be given access to view publishing via the new Saved views administrator role.

 To publish a view, follow these steps:

-- Enter a name and (optionally) a description for the view.
+Enter a name for the view.
 The name that you enter is the name that users who receive this view will see in their view selectors.
 The names of published views for a page must be unique.
 No duplicate names are allowed, even if the list of roles or legal entities that the views are applied to differ.

 Note that in some environments, it may take some time (up to an hour) before users see the published view.